Table of Contents

-CGT’s advertising campaign claims that “Hemp Saves Food,” with video demonstrations and explanations of the impact that hemp hurds can have on food preservation and shelf-life elongation.
+CGT’s advertising campaign claims that “Hemp Saves Food,” with video demonstrations and explanations of the impact that these hurds (formerly hemp waste) can have on food preservation and shelf-life elongation.

 Hempalta takes CGT’s technology offerings even further.
 The Calgary-based hemp brand recently acquired industrial hemp processing assets and a products division from CGT to package and produce ready-to-use pouches for consumers, featuring a hay-like bed within a mesh cloth intended for placing fresh produce on.